 Since I am incapable of making it rain money, there’s a high chance that this post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

 ***Not sure where to stay in Kuala Lumpur?
 I stayed at the Mecure Kuala Lumpur and while I found it to be an amazingly luxurious hotel, with rooms that start at just $40 per night, I also thought the location wasn’t all that convenient.
 Therefore, I’d recommend staying at the Mandarin Oriental instead.
 Not only is this hotel located right across the street from the Petronas Towers, but rooms here are super luxe and start at just $160 per night (thanks KL for always being so damn affordable).
 However, if you’re looking to stay somewhere a bit more budget-friendly, then try Alila Bangsar.
-Rooms here are just $70 per night and include fresh white, teak wood interiors, an excellent on-site restaurant, and an exquisite, rooftop swimming pool.***
+Rooms here are just $70 per night and include fresh white, teak wood interiors, an excellent on-site restaurant, and an exquisite, rooftop swimming pool.
+And if you’re looking for another really great place to stay while in KL, you can always check out some of these amazing AirBnbs in Kuala Lumpur.***

 1. Islamic Arts Museum